taspeotis/SpecificationPatternDotNet/README.md

 ## Miscellany

-*SpecificationPatternDotNet* targets the .NET Framework 4.5, which is only available on Windows Vista and later.
+*SpecificationPatternDotNet* targets the .NET Framework 4.0.

-Nothing prevents you from reducing the library target to a version of the .NET Framework that runs on operating systems earlier than Windows Vista.

 The library is not tied to any particular architecture, the code should execute on x86, x64 and ia64.